charbonneauJ/Mind-Mysteries-Blog/README.md

-# What is on your mind?
+# The mysteries of your mind unravelled

 This is my Personal Blog title "The mysteries of your mind unravelled" or Mind-Mysteries-Blog on my repo!
 It probably is a bit much for a name, don't you think?
 It is my submission for the Week 4 challenge using HTML/CSS/JS.
 I hope you like it!